Today, the present helps us to understand the past.

 would turn huge profits for a few trips, and then

-break down or suffer an accident.
+break down or suffer accidents.
 Fulton started

 the Mississippi riverboat traffic and then died